highcharts-for-python/highcharts-core/docs/toolkit.rst

       to support the production of the relevant ``<script/>`` tags needed to include the Highcharts JS modules that are needed to render a specific chart (and to *not* include the modules that are not needed).
+    * Styled Mode Configuration ( :issue:`7` ).
+While :term:`styled mode` can currently be
+      enabled in **Highcharts for Python**, the library does not provide for the actual definition or configuration of Highcharts CSS.
+It would be good if it did, so that all Highcharts-related configuration could be handled within the library.

   .. tab:: Extensions

+    * Implement and release **Highcharts Gantt for Python** ( :issue:`6` ).
     * Implement and release **Highcharts for Dash** ( :issue:`3` ).
     * Implement and release **Flask-Highcharts** ( :issue:`4` ).
     * Implement and release **Highcharts for Django** ( :issue:`5` ).